 This is not only an opportunity for immigrants, it is also beneficial the participating regions, their provinces, and the country as a whole.
 To prosper, smaller cities rely on newcomers bringing their education and skills to boost local industries.
 For example, when rural areas gain new talent, it benefits their infrastructure, transportation, housing, and cultural diversity.
 The local economy then relies on retaining its local talent.
 This helps a region make the most of its resources.

 There are 11 rural areas participating in the RNIP as of 2019.
-Presently, only three have begun accepting applications from aspiring immigrants.
+Five have begun accepting applications from aspiring immigrants (updated February 13, 2020).

 About Thunder Bay